Tatiana Nabieva

-Tatiana Olegovna Nabieva (Татьяна Олеговна Набиева; born November 21, 1994, in Pushkin) is a Russian artistic gymnast who has won four World Championship medals.
+Tatiana Olegovna Nabieva (Татьяна Олеговна Набиева; born November 21, 1994, in Pushkin) is a retired Russian artistic gymnast who has won four World Championship medals.
 She is known for the F-rated uneven bars skill named after her.

 Gymnastics career

-Junior career
+2008

 Nabieva competed at the 2008 European Junior Championships, earning gold medals in the team competition and floor exercise and silver medals on balance beam, vault and uneven bars.
 Although no all-around final was held, Nabieva held the highest all-around score in the qualifying competition, ahead of teammate Aliya Mustafina.

-Senior career

 2009–10

 Nabieva competed at the 2009 and 2010 Russian Championships.
 In 2009, she finished third in the all-around.
 In 2010, she competed only on vault and uneven bars due to an injury, and earned a bronze and a gold medal, respectively.

 At the 2010 Japan Cup, she introduced a toe-on laid-out Tkachev on the uneven bars (a piked sole circle backwards to a reverse hecht in a layout position over the high bar).

 She won gold with the Russian team at the 2010 World Artistic Gymnastics Championships, despite falling on the uneven bars in the team final.
 It was at these world championships that her original skill was officially named after her.
 She also qualified for the all-around final, but multiple errors left her in seventh place.